satisfactorymodding/Documentation/index.rst

 Basics
 ------

-This is the Satisfactory Modding Documentation where you can find most things for and about modding Satisfactory.
+Welcome to the Satisfactory Modding Documentation site!
+Here you can find lots of information regarding modding `Satisfactory <https://www.satisfactorygame.com/>`_, the factory-building sim by Coffee Stain Studios.
-Modding for Satisfactory is more built out than you might think.
-There are multiple types of technologys, mods and repositorys to choce from.
-In this doc we will mainly focus on the genreal community, ficsit.app and SML.
+Modding for Satisfactory is more established than you might think given how long the game has been out.
+There are already numerous mods released, and there are multiple methods by which you can develop new mods yourself.
+In this doc we will mainly focus on the general community, ficsit.app and SML.

-.. hint:: If you want to take part of this great community we reccomend you to join our `Discord-Server <https://discord.gg/xkVJ73E>`_.
+.. hint:: If you want to take part in this great community, we recommend you to join our `Discord Server <https://discord.gg/xkVJ73E>`_ or the `Ficsit.app Forums <https://forums.ficsit.app/>`.

-Technologys
+Modding Technologies
 -----------

 Satisfactory Mod Repository `(aka.
-SMR aka. ficsit.app)`
+SMR aka. ficsit.app aka.
+FICSIT Augmentation Database)`
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-The SMR is the biggest know collection of mods made for Satisfactory and also provides a list of tools and guides.
+The Satisfactory Mod Repository (SMR) is the most extensive collection of mods made for Satisfactory.
+It's easy to upload a mod of your own or write a guide for other users.
 Uploaded content gets test for malware and other stuff.
 Visit the `ficsit.app <https://ficsit.app/>`_ to learn more.